bulutyazgan/agentverse_conn/README_WEBAPP.md

 # Strands Agent Web Application

-A web-based chat interface for interacting with Strands AI agents, featuring real-time streaming responses, session management, and tool usage visibility.
+A web-based chat interface for interacting with Strands AI agents, featuring real-time streaming responses and a clean, focused single-conversation interface.

 ## Architecture